Ithaca College Annual Fund - ASSOCIATE DIRECTOR - SENIOR CLASS AND YOUNG ALUMNI GIVING

 12. Participate in the full range of College Relations and Advancement activities and events to include interfacing with multiple constituents such as students, alumni, parents, members of the Board of Trustees and leadership of the college.

-13. Serve as leader or member of appropriate task forces and committees.
+13. Serve as leader or member of appropriate task forces and committees and manage and coordinate special projects as appropriate.

 Bachelor's degree and a minimum of four years related experience or an equivalent combination of related education and experience.
 Direct experience with telephone mail, e-mail and volunteer solicitation programs, preferred.
 Excellent interpersonal, organizational, written, and verbal communications skills and the ability to represent the college effectively within and outside of the college community are required.
 Demonstrated ability to relate well with recent graduates and current students.
 Previous supervisory experience and experience working in a college or university setting is preferred.